MoreiraLAB/DrugTax/README.md

 # Plotting

 In order to visualize the data retrieved from bulk analysis, **DrugTax** leverages `UpSetPlot`, a package designed to allow the visualization of a large number of intersecting sets.
 This computation requires a file generated in the above Bulk Analysis sections.
-When writing the files, the summary table will be the one with the termination `*_assess,csv`, the beginning of the name depends on the users chosen `output_name`.
+When writing the files, the summary table will be the one with the termination `*_assess.csv`, the beginning of the name depends on the users chosen `output_name`.
 This file is the one that can be fed to the `plot_categories` function.

 `drugtax.plot_categories("testing_assess.csv", output_name = "plot")`